JAMstack for All: An Introduction

 monolithic client-server architecture model may look like,

 Few important aspects to note here.
-Each of the blocks shown above may need some plumbings overtimes.
-Be it for upgrading OS versions, security patching, end-of-life of the services, or any other miscellaneous maintenance.
+First, each of the blocks shown above may need some plumbings overtimes.
+So be it for upgrading OS versions, security patching, end-of-life of the services, or any other miscellaneous maintenance.

 The database may need an add-on based on the customer use-cases, the web and application servers may need plug-ins based on the situations.
 But, the bigger question to ask,